What is the first thing that shows the age of your boat?

-Your pontoon’s deck is the heart of your on-the-water fun.
-As such, you want to keep your pontoon carpet looking amazing and brand new.

-If you have carpet on your pontoon’s deck, cleaning and maintaining that carpet to perfection should be at the top of your to-do list.
+Your boat’s deck is the heart of your on-the-water fun.
+As such, you want to keep your pontoon carpet looking brand new.
+Cleaning and maintaining that carpet to perfection should be at the top of your to-do list.

 Don’t do this, and, well, you will quickly see for yourself why the carpet is said to be the very first thing to show its age with wear and tear.

-Wet feet, muddy sneaker, smeared food, spilled drinks, saltwater splashes and dried-up live bait and fish guts—wincing yet?
+Wet feet, muddy sneaker, smeared food, spilled drinks, saltwater splashes, and dried-up live bait and fish guts—wincing yet?